 Prices shown on the shelves

-- give you the device for free if the item costs less than $10;
+- give you the item for free if the item costs less than $10;

-- sell you the device at the shelf price, minus $10, if it costs more than $10.
+- sell you the item at the shelf price, minus $10, if the item costs more than $10.

 Prices shown on individual items

 If a merchant chooses to indicate the price of each individual item, then each item is required to show a price tag.
 An exception exists regarding pets: their prices must be legibly and clearly shown close to where they are kept.

 If the price shown at the register is higher than the one displayed or shown on the item’s price tag, the merchant must sell the item at the labelled price, but they don’t have to offer additional compensation.
 An item tagged at $5 must be sold at that price, even if the register shows $7.

 What if a single item shows two different prices?
 The lower price prevails.

 Always check the receipt before leaving the store